I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotargetstatemanagement-start.md

 ## -remarks
-If your driver can detect recoverable device errors, you might want your driver to call <a href="wdf.iwdfiotargetstatemanagement_stop">IWDFIoTargetStateManagement::Stop</a> to temporarily stop sending requests to the local I/O target, then later call <b>Start</b> to resume sending requests.
+If your driver can detect recoverable device errors, you might want your driver to call <a href="https://msdn.microsoft.com/library/windows/hardware/ff559217">IWDFIoTargetStateManagement::Stop</a> to temporarily stop sending requests to the local I/O target, then later call <b>Start</b> to resume sending requests.

-Additionally, if a driver calls <a href="wdf.iwdfusbtargetpipe2_configurecontinuousreader">IWDFUsbTargetPipe2::ConfigureContinuousReader</a> to configure a continuous reader for a USB pipe, the driver's <a href="wdf.ipnpcallback_ond0entry">IPnpCallback::OnD0Entry</a> callback function must call <b>Start</b> to start the reader.
+Additionally, if a driver calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff560395">IWDFUsbTargetPipe2::ConfigureContinuousReader</a> to configure a continuous reader for a USB pipe, the driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff556799">IPnpCallback::OnD0Entry</a> callback function must call <b>Start</b> to start the reader.

-Your driver must call <b>Start</b> and <a href="wdf.iwdfiotargetstatemanagement_stop">IWDFIoTargetStateManagement::Stop</a> synchronously.
+Your driver must call <b>Start</b> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff559217">IWDFIoTargetStateManagement::Stop</a> synchronously.
 After the driver calls one of these functions, it must not call the other function before the first one returns.

-For more information about <b>Start</b>, see <a href="wdf.controlling_a_general_i_o_target_s_state_in_umdf">Controlling a General I/O Target's State in UMDF</a>.
+For more information about <b>Start</b>, see <a href="https://msdn.microsoft.com/479487b2-5ce5-4522-b195-58ee50d210b6">Controlling a General I/O Target's State in UMDF</a>.

-For more information about I/O targets, see <a href="wdf.using_i_o_targets_in_umdf">Using I/O Targets in UMDF</a>.
+For more information about I/O targets, see <a href="https://msdn.microsoft.com/5633242c-ffab-4af5-9650-7449395deb6b">Using I/O Targets in UMDF</a>.

 The following code example first shows how a driver can obtain the <a href="..\wudfddi\nn-wudfddi-iwdfiotargetstatemanagement.md">IWDFIoTargetStateManagement</a> interface for a USB pipe object.
-The code example then  shows how an <a href="wdf.ipnpcallback_ond0entry">IPnpCallback::OnD0Entry</a> callback function can call <b>Start</b>, if the driver uses a continuous reader for the USB pipe.
+The code example then  shows how an <a href="https://msdn.microsoft.com/library/windows/hardware/ff556799">IPnpCallback::OnD0Entry</a> callback function can call <b>Start</b>, if the driver uses a continuous reader for the USB pipe.

 ## -requirements